 Report: Renewable energy on the rise, but WTE has stalled

-- Renewable energy is on the rise in the U.S., but waste-to-energy (WTE) is not part of that growth according to the Business Council for Sustainable Energy's new 2017 "factbook" produced by Bloomberg New Energy Finance.
+- Renewable energy is on the rise in the U.S., but waste-to-energy (WTE) is not part of that growth according to the Business Council for Sustainable Energy's new 2017 report produced by Bloomberg New Energy Finance.
 No new financing was reported for WTE technologies in 2016 and no new facilities were built last year.

 - The largest recent WTE deals were $677 million in financing from 2012 for the Palm Beach Biomass Plant Facility Unit 2 — which was constructed in 2015 — and $575 million from 2013 for the Energy Answers Fairfield facility in Baltimore.
 That project folded last year after Maryland state officials said its permit was invalid.